 Ideally, you’ll avoid all of the hassle of any kind of damage by holding regular property inspections.
 It isn’t a matter of bursting in on your tenant doing something wrong – it’s about ensuring that any wear and tear that could lead to more accidental damage is dealt with quickly.

 While insurance is a good way to recoup some of your losses, it is a much better policy to ensure that your tenant is living in a safe and suitable environment.
 That way, you avoid any potential accidental damage as well as keep a good relationship with your tenant and evade malicious damage too.

-For more tips and tricks or just to find out more about the state of your home loan, contact me today!
+For more tips and tricks or just to find out more about the state of your home loan, get into contact with the mortgage brokers at Smartline today!

 You can contact a Smartline Mortgage Adviser on 13 14 97 for mortgage advice.
 Or complete our call request form and we’ll call you!

 DISCLAIMER: The information contained in this article is correct at the time of publishing and is subject to change.
 It is intended to be of a general nature only.
 It has been prepared without taking into account any person’s objectives, financial situation or needs.
 Before acting on this information, Smartline recommends that you consider whether it is appropriate for your circumstances.
 Smartline recommends that you seek independent legal, financial, and taxation advice before acting on any information in this article.